 The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
-Local rules required review and updating, giving contact details for a Radiation Protection Advisor and Medical Physics Expert.
-Evidence provided on the day following the inspection confirmed that the provider had addressed this.

 We saw evidence the dentists justified, graded and reported on the radiographs they took.
 The provider carried out radiography audits every year following current guidance and legislation.